2021 Activities and Events:

 July 24 – Weekend Activity – Wheelwright and Wagon History

-At 11:00 and 3:00 P.M., Doug Hansen of South Dakota Hansen Wheel & Wagon Shop fame will share his story as a wheelwright and the fascinating history of wagons along Wyoming trails.
+At 11:00 and 3:00 P.M., Doug Hansen of South Dakota Hansen Wheel & Wagon Shop fame, will be at Fort Casper where he will share his story as a wheelwright and the fascinating history of wagons along Wyoming trails.

 July 25 – Patio Talk – Bruce Berst – The Arms Race of the American Indian Wars - 1pm (Inside)

 July 31 & August 1 – Weekend Activity – Pioneer Living History Weekend

 Come up and see Casper-area living historian Jean Smart prepare a 19th century homesteading cabin, while other historic period reenactors demonstrate an authentic trail camp.

 July 31 – Patio Talk – Civilian Pioneer reenactment with Nic Skalicky and Daniel Mattern - 1pm (Outside)

 August 7 – Weekend Activity – Pony Express History

 At 1:00 P.M. join in with members of the National Pony Express Association for a special presentation.
 Come find out how you can become a member of the NPEA and preserve history!

 August 7 & 8 – Weekend Activity – Pioneer Living History Weekend with the Merchant Family